U.S. judge denies Trump administration's bid to block Bolton's book

 "Defendant Bolton has gambled with the national security of the United States.
 He has exposed his country to harm and himself to civil (and potentially criminal) liability," the judge wrote.
 But he said an injunction would be too late to stem the harm.
 "With hundreds of thousands of copies around the globe —many in newsrooms — the damage is done," Lamberth said.

-In a post on Twitter shortly after the decision, Trump charged again that Bolton was releasing classified information.
-"He must pay a very big price for this, as others have before him," Trump said.
-He latched on to the judge's rebuke of Bolton.
-"BIG COURT WIN against Bolton," Trump said.
+Speaking to reporters as he departed the White House to fly to a campaign rally in Oklahoma, Trump charged again that Bolton had released classified information and lauded the judge's rebuke of Bolton as "a great ruling".
+"The judge was very powerful in his statement on classified information and very powerful also on the fact that the country will get the money, any money he makes," Trump said.
+"Whatever he makes, he's going to be giving back."

-A civil suit is pending against Bolton.
+A civil suit is pending against Bolton that would give the United States the right to all of the profits from the book.
 Publishers Simon & Schuster and Bolton's lawyer Charles Cooper welcomed the ruling.
-"We respectfully take issue, however, with the Court's preliminary conclusion at this early stage of the case that Ambassador Bolton did not comply fully with his contractual prepublication obligation to the Government, and the case will now proceed to development of the full record on that issue," Cooper said in a statement.
+"We respectfully take issue, however, with the Court's preliminary conclusion at this early stage of the case that Ambassador Bolton did not comply fully with his contractual prepublication obligation to the Government, and the case will now proceed to the development of the full record on that issue," Cooper said in a statement.

 Bolton's book has drawn wide attention for its withering portrayal of Trump.
-Bolton describes Trump as imploring Chinese President Xi Jinping for help in winning his 2020 re-election bid, and he detailed alleged improprieties not addressed in Trump's impeachment trial.
-Trump ousted Bolton, a foreign policy hawk, last September after 17 months as national security adviser.
-(Reporting By Lucia Mutikani; Editing by Marguerita Choy and Daniel Wallis)
+Bolton described Trump as imploring Chinese President Xi Jinping for help in winning his 2020 re-election bid, and detailed alleged improprieties not addressed in Trump's impeachment trial.
+Trump ousted Bolton, a foreign policy hawk, last September after 17 months as a national security adviser.